 Hitting the right note

-‘In a world where the Apple Pencil exists and costs US$99 (RM275), why doesn’t the 6s Plus offer stylus functionality?’ you might ask in exceptionally geeky fashion.
+‘In a world where the Apple Pencil exists and costs US$99 (£64), why doesn’t the 6s Plus offer stylus functionality?’ you might ask in exceptionally geeky fashion.

 Well, 3D Touch is the answer and it’s a surprisingly great response for Apple to have in its back pocket.
 3D Touch offers a lot of the same functionality you’d get with the Galaxy Note 5‘s stylus.
 You’ll lose a little precision, but that doesn’t really matter given that you’re using the feature as a means of navigation – not to turn your phone into an Etch A Sketch.

 Also, you can now press and hold the 6s Plus’ keyboard to turn it into a trackpad so you can edit your typing exactly.
-The same feature exists on the 6s, it just makes even more sense on a bigger screen.
-No stylus, no big deal.
+The same feature exists on the 6s, it just makes more sense on a bigger screen.

 Similarly to when you’re first using a Galaxy Note’s stylus, 3D Touch will take some getting used to.
 We kept tapping and holding on the screen at first, instead of pressing and holding, causing the apps to shiver in fear of deletion.
 But once you get the hang of things, it’s as if you’ve never lived a day without the feature.

 What’s needed now is for more third party app developers to jump on the 3D Touch bandwagon.
-It looks as though big names such as Instagram, Pinterest, Facebook, and Dropbox have 3D Touch integration on the way, but until then, this feature is restricted to native apps such as Safari and Mail.
+It looks as though big names such as Instagram, Pinterest, Facebook, and Dropbox have 3D Touch integration on the way, but until then this feature is restricted to first-party apps such as Safari and Mail.